andreacfromtheapp/elm_speakandspell/README.md

 - [x] use a Maybe String for model.click to
   - [x] show default message or GuessWord
   - [x] implement a conditional to only show GuessWord if valid
+  - [x] awlays show clicked Nothing if GuessWord is empty

 ### UI/UX